 Update the resource specification

-Add the required parameters and their values to your DBCluster resource
+Add or modify the required parameters and their values in your DBCluster

 DBCluster: